Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 #### 3.2.2 The community may replace members during the program’s period through a governance vote following the process described in the [Shimmer Governance Framework](./the-shimmer-governance-framework.md) and [IOTA Governance Framework](to be inputted later her).

 - Need for replacements may occur if committee members cannot dedicate sufficient time to the program.
 If they ask for a replacement for personal reasons, or if the community has valid concerns about the motivation and professionality of a member or has any proof of fraud, betrayal, or violation of terms.
 - Grant reviewers are free to leave the position based on the terms stated in their contract.
-The grant receiver shall give a 4-week notice before leaving the committee.
+The grant receiver shall give a 4-week notice to the program lead in written form before leaving the committee.
 - In case of serious violation of terms of the contract, like a breach of NDA, insider trading, or not disclosed conflict of interest, reviewers will be immediately discarded from the committee position by the program or co-lead and removed as signers of the multi-sig wallet.
 - Replacement positions will be offered to the runner-up candidates of the committee selection process (Phase 3 results).